ChaseJxyz/ChaseJxyz/README.md

 ### Hello!

 I'm Chase!
 J dot xyz.
 I consider myself a "digital storyteller," as I love creating stories in and for digital formats.
-That usually means writing words to be read on the web, but also interactive stuff, too.
-Sourcecode for the latter will go here.
+That usually means writing words to be read on the web, and sometimes interactive stuff.
+Sourcecode for the latter will go here [[here](https://github.com/ChaseJxyz/interactive-fiction)].

 I hold a Bachelor of Science degree in journalism with a creative writing minor (plus some web design/management classes) from the Rochester Institute of Technology (go tigers 🐯).
+Spent too much time in/around the game design & development department, nad it shows.
 I'm constantly learning new things, but feel free to check [/certList.md](/certList.md) if you want to see the "official" courses I've taken post-college.

 The day job is marketplace integration management and digital marketing analysis/management at a B2B \+ B2C book retailer.
+Looking to take a more hands-on role in cybersecurity.

 He/him or they/them.

-I'm most familiar/comfortable with HTML \+ CSS and can do *some* JavaScript, as well as WordPress management (from user to admin/owner).
-I know some Python and SQL, too, and want to learn more.
-I can do Markdown (as you can see here!), but I'm not a huge fan.
-I can make Excel do things it probably shouldn't, and begrudgingly do similar with GSheets and LibreCalc.
+Languages/software/DEs/??? (in no particular order):
+* HTML/CSS
+* Inform7
+* Twine (Harlowe + Sugarcube)
+* Microsoft Excel / Google Sheets / LibreCalc
+* Markdown, XML
+* Python

 I can write, revise, edit, and publish pretty much any sort of writing in any sort of avenue: fiction, poetry, marketing copy, blogs, websites, zines, posts, periodicals, books, even video games!
 While I have my own opinions on things like em dashes and the serial comma, I'm very flexible and can adhere to whatever style guide you use :)